ETH-Computational-Thinking-Lab/CTL-FAQ/README.md

 # Computational Thinking Lab - FAQ

-### Group forming

-If you cannot find a place in any of the existing groups and want to create a new group, while the maximum number of groups has been reached already, or if you have already joined a team but couldn‘t see any identifiers and therefore skipped the process and have no access to your repository, please contact [Martin](https://polyphys.mat.ethz.ch/group/people/person-detail.mk.html).

 ### How to check if setup is complete

 1. login to www.github.com. click your github symbol.
 Check your profile.
 Check if you are member of the CTL organization and member of a group.
 If not, contact us.